RosesHaveThorns/RosesHaveThorns/README.md

 Im currently studying Space Science and Robotics at Aberystwyth University!
 I mostly work with C, Java and Python, plus a bit of HTML/CSS/Django when I feel up to doing some web dev.

-I was formerly called as Matthew Brindle, just to avoid any confusion!
+I was formerly called Matthew Brindle, just to avoid any confusion!

 # 📫 Contact Me